CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     $> systemctl enable pcsd.service
     ```

-1. When you install `pacemaker`, it creates an user named `hacluster`.
+1. When you install `pacemaker`, it creates a user named `hacluster`.
 You need to set a password to this user:

     ```sh
     $> passwd hacluster